Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Decsion tree and ensemble methods.md

 **Accelerated Gradient Boosting**

+The difficulty in accelerating GBM lies in the fact that weak (inexact) learners are commonly used, and therefore the errors can accumulate in the momentum term.
+To overcome it, we design a "corrected pseudo residual" and fit best weak learner to this corrected pseudo residual, in order to perform the z-update.
+Thus, we are able to derive novel computational guarantees for AGBM.
+This is the first GBM type of algorithm with theoretically-justified accelerated convergence rate.

 * Initialize $f_0(x)=g_0(x)=0$;
 * For $m = 1, 2, \dots, M$:
    +  Compute a linear combination of ${f}$ and ${h}$: $g^{m}(x)=(1-{\theta}_m) f^m(x) + {\theta}_m h^m(x)$ and ${\theta}_m=\frac{2}{m+2}$